tony-nyagah/ersilia-os-outreachy-contributions/README.md

 In a real-world implementation, you would need to:
 1. Use the same featurization process that was applied during training
-2. Ensure all required features are generated for the new compounds
-3. Apply the same preprocessing steps (handling missing values, scaling, etc.)

 ## Future Work